CodeArtemis/TriggerRally/README.md

 On the server, we use the node.js module system ('require').
-On the client, all the code is concatenated into a single file.
+On the client, all the code is compiled into a single file with compile-closure.sh.